 Participants are always afforded personal time in addition to time scheduled for academic study.
 This open time is important in balancing academics with one's personal life in the host-culture.
 During the week, personal time may be used to study, do the required readings, and/or to engage in sports, arts or other recreational activities.
 For semester programs, field travel sometimes overlaps weekend time, but other designated free time is always included so that students may also explore Costa Rica on their own.
 Because short courses are somewhat more intense, most weekends are incorporated into academic field study with those offerings.
 Therefore, participants are afforded less personal time.

-Fees vary depending on the offering, and whether application is made directly to EEI or through a partner institution.
-For details, see the web page for the course or program you are interested.
+Fees vary depending on the offering.
+For details, see the web page for the course or program you are interested in.
 All participants are responsible for acquiring their own international airfare (separate costs, see the 'Preparation' page for details), as well as any additional health insurance they may desire.
 Personal expenses, some food during program travel, and any non-program travel are also the responsibility of the participant.
 See Financial Policies for more information.

 Comments about this site may be submitted via the 'Contact Us' page.